quii/learn-go-with-tests/mocking.md

 ## Wrapping up

+### More on TDD approach

+- When faced with less trivial examples, break the problem down into "thin vertical slices".
+Try to get to a point where you have _working software backed by tests_ as soon as you can, to avoid getting in rabbit holes and taking a "big bang" approach.
+- Once you have some working software it should be easier to _iterate with small steps_ until you arrive at the software you need.

+### Mocking

 - **Without mocking important areas of your code will be untested**.
 In our case we would not be able to test that our code paused between each print but there are countless other examples.
 Calling a service that _can_ fail?
 Wanting to test your system in a particular state?
 It is very hard to test these scenarios without mocking.
 - Without mocks you may have to set up databases and other third parties things just to test simple business rules.
 You're likely to have slow tests, resulting in **slow feedback loops**.
 - By having to spin up a database or a webservice to test something you're likely to have **fragile tests** due to the unreliability of such services.

 Once a developer learns about mocking it becomes very easy to over-test every single facet of a system in terms of the _way it works_ rather than _what it does_.
 Always be mindful about **the value of your tests** and what impact they would have in future refactoring.

 In this post about mocking we have only covered **Spies** which are a kind of mock.
 There are different kind of mocks.
 [Uncle Bob explains the types in a very easy and short article](https://8thlight.com/blog/uncle-bob/2014/05/14/TheLittleMocker.html), go read it.
+In later chapters we will need to write code that depends on others for data, which is where we will show **Stubs** in action.